 Paradip power plant

-Paradip power plan is a 60-megawatt (MW) captive coal-fired power project in Odisha, India.
-An additional 60 MW is planned at the same location.
+Paradip power plan is a 60-megawatt (MW) captive coal-fired power station in Odisha, India.

-The photo below shows the project site in Paradip village:
+The photo below shows the power station in Paradip village.

 According to project proponent Essar Energy, the power station will comprise four 30 MW units and supply power to Essar Steel.
 As of May 2014 the project is under construction.